redhat-openshift-ecosystem/opct/docs/user.md

 Required files to attach to a NEW support case:

-- Attach the Installation Document used describing how your installing the Cluster
+- Attach the detailed Deployment Document describing how the cluster is installed in your Cloud Provider.
-- Download, review and attach the [`user-installation-checklist.md`](./user-installation-checklist.md)
+- Download, review and attach the [`user-installation-checklist.md`](./user-installation-checklist.md) to the case.
-- Attach the `retrieved-archive.tar.gz` result file to the case.
+- Attach the `"retrieved-archive".tar.gz` result file to the case.
-- Attach the `must-gather.tar.gz` file to the case.

 ### Environment Cleanup <a name="usage-destroy"></a>